-1. Scissors, Straight, 5-Inch – endlessly useful.
-These tiny super sharp scissors fit in the back of my pen case and, paired with my glue pen, make it really easy to cut out accents or important snippets and add them to my journal.
+Endlessly useful.
+These tiny super sharp scissors fit in the back of my pen case and, paired with my glue pen, make it easy to cut out accents or important snippets and add them to my journal.

-Sharpie Pens – Black, black, and only black.
-I feel like consistent black lines give me the freedom to fill and shadow with more color.
-Though MultiLiners are perfect for certain spaces, the Sharpie Pen feels like a never-fail option that never, ever smears under Copic inks.
+Black, black, and only black.
+Consistent black lines give me the freedom to fill and shadow with more color.
+Though multiliners give the more sustainable option to replace nibs and ink as they wear our, these disposable pens are a consistent flow with ink that resists smearing under Copic inks.

-Eraser – I’m typically a sucker for quality products, but I have searched art stores high and low for good erasers and my favorite remains the gummy, scented erasers from Daiso.
+I’m typically a sucker for “real” art products, but I have searched art stores high and low for good erasers and my favorite remains the gummy, scented erasers from Daiso.

+I’ve phased these out of my 2019 kit, but if your work requires both thin lines and bolder lines, these are indispensable.
 The multiple nib sizes, as well as replaceable nibs and refillable ink make the Multiliners my top choice for inking.
-My only complaint is that they can sometimes bleed, depending on paper, if not allowed to dry long enough before filling the background with copic ink.
+My only complaint is that they can sometimes bleed, depending on the paper, if not allowed to dry long enough before filling the background with copic ink.